GrowMoi/moi-front-end/README.md

 #### e2e specs

 aka protractor.

 End-to-end specs are run against integration's backend server.
 Take a look at backend environments at https://github.com/GrowMoi/moi/wiki/Environment

 we are using [chai-as-promised](http://chaijs.com/plugins/chai-as-promised) to resolve our promises on expectations

 ##### protractor:ci task

-This task builds assets with `test` environment and runs a simple express server which will serve protractor's tests
+This task  and runs a simple express server which will serve protractor's tests

+This task will:

+1. build assets with `test` environment
+2. build html templates with jade and store them inside /templates
+3. run a simple _express_ server to serve the application

 ```
 grunt protractor:ci